La Mesa Clinicians

 Liza Carr, MFT

-Clinical Supervisor, Senior Clinician
+Clinical Supervisor, Lead Clinician

 MFT #77128 *Not currently accepting new clients*